apache/celix/documents/building/dev_celix_with_clion.md

 To ensure that all Conan build dependencies can be found the Run/Debug configurations of CLion needs te be updated.

-This can be done under the menu "Run->Edit Configurations...", then select "Edit configuration templates..." and then update the "Google Test" template so that the `active_run.sh` Conan generated script is sourced in the "Environment variables" entry.
+This can be done under the menu "Run->Edit Configurations...", then select "Edit configuration templates..." and then update the "Google Test" template so that the `conanrun.sh` Conan generated script is sourced in the "Environment variables" entry.

-If the Apache Celix CMake build directory is `home/joe/workspace/celix/cmake-build-debug` then the value for "Environment variables" should be: `source /home/joe/workspace/celix/cmake-build-debug/environment_run.sh.env`
+If the Apache Celix CMake build directory is `home/joe/workspace/celix/cmake-build-debug` then the value for "Environment variables" should be: `source /home/joe/workspace/celix/cmake-build-debug/conanrun.sh`

 ![Configure CLion](media/clion_run_configuration_template.png)